Upgrading

 Back up your data:

-Terminal window # SQLitesqlite3 /data/club.db ".backup /backups/club-pre-upgrade.db"# Filesystem blobstar -czf /backups/packages-pre-upgrade.tar.gz -C /data packages/ -
+Terminal window # SQLitesqlite3 /data/db/club.db ".backup /backups/club-pre-upgrade.db"# Filesystem blobs (tarballs + screenshots + blob-mode dartdoc)tar -czf /backups/blobs-pre-upgrade.tar.gz -C /data blobs/ -

 Pull the new image: